Co-segmentation Inspired Attention Module for Video-based Computer Vision Tasks: Co-segmentation inspired attention module (COSAM)

 We briefly review two deep networks in the literature for co-segmentation that have inspired our work. \cite{li2018deep} proposed a siamese architecture with an encoder and a decoder to co-segment the common objects in a supervised learning framework.
 In this process, two or more images are passed through the encoder to get abstract feature maps.
 Then, in the bottleneck layer, mutual correlations of spatial feature descriptors are calculated to measure the commonality between the image features and this correlation based cost matrix is further passed to the decoder to estimate the co-segmentation mask.
 The same work also mentioned the idea of group co-segmentation to handle a group of images simultaneously.
 In another work, \cite{chen2018semantic} explored co-segmenting images by conditioning on common channel activations.
 To achieve this, they proposed a Siamese encoder-decoder architecture in which the channel activations of one image are conditioned on the channel activations of the other image (in image-pairs) in the bottleneck layer.
 For co-segmenting among a group of images, the channel activations are conditioned by taking the average channel activations of all the images.
 Our COSAM layer is inspired by the group co-segmentation approach from both of these papers, but is reformulated for video-based tasks.

-The motivation of the COSAM module is to activate common salient regions between image frames of a video conditioned on the correlation cost volume between the frames' features to aid the underlying task.
 The COSAM module takes the frame features $\{F_n\}_{n=1}^N$ of a video $V$ with dimension $N \times D \times H \times W$ as input and outputs the activated features of the same dimension as of the input ($N \times D \times H \times W$).
 Here, $N = $ number of input frames of the video, $D = $ number of channels in the feature maps, $H = $ height, and $W = $ width respectively.
 Further, the COSAM module is carefully designed to make it convenient to be plugged-in inside any deep CNN.
 The functionality of the COSAM module illustrated in Fig. \ref{fig:cosam} consists of two steps, namely: 1) Spatial attention, and 2) Channel attention.